 Ygl does not condone child labour, forced labour, or any form of human trafficking.
 Other than compliance with all local and international laws, Ygl's' policy prohibits its companies from operating in an unethical manner.
 The Group will ensure that our purchasing requirements are clear and understood.
 Specific products for the use of any exploitation or abuse will be avoided.
 The Group will collaborate with the suppliers to ensure they comply with the contractor as well as monitor the suppliers.
 The Group will uphold a respectful and ethical relationship with the supplier.
 The Group believes the relationship should be based on mutual trust and reflective of the benefits available.
 Collaboration should result in a more significant total value.
-The Group understands the importance of suppliers and vendors to provide innovative and high-quality services so that the Group can keep the safe and services are the expectations and subject to internal management.
+The Group understands the importance of suppliers and vendors to provide innovative and high-quality services so that the Group can keep the safe and effective service to the customers.
+High product quality, safe products, and the timely movement of goods and services are the expectations and subject to internal management.